Mars — Page 93

 Open

-KENNEDY SPACE CENTER, FLA. - In the Payload Hazardous Servicing Facility, an overhead crane lowers the canister that will complete encapsulation of the Mars Exploration Rover 2 (MER-2), at right.
-After encapsulation, MER-2 will be transferred to Launch Complex 17-A, Cape Canaveral Air Force Station.
+KENNEDY SPACE CENTER, FLA. - A worker on Launch Pad 17-A, Cape Canaveral Air Force Station, gets ready to attach a cable to the Mars Exploration Rover 2 (MER-2), inside the transport canister.
+After it is lifted into the launch tower, it will be mated to the Delta II rocket for launch.
 MER-2 is one of NASA's twin Mars Exploration Rovers designed to study the history of water on Mars.
 These robotic geologists are equipped with a robotic arm, a drilling tool, three spectrometers, and four pairs of cameras that allow them to have a human-like, 3D view of the terrain.
 Each rover could travel as far as 100 meters in one day to act as Mars scientists' eyes and hands, exploring an environment where humans can't yet go.
-MER-2 is scheduled to launch no earlier than June 8 as MER-A aboard a Delta II rocket.
+MER-2 is scheduled to launch no earlier than June 8 as MER-A.

 Open

-KENNEDY SPACE CENTER, FLA. - In the foreground, three solid rocket boosters (SRBs) suspended in the launch tower flank the Delta II rocket (in the background) that will launch Mars Exploration Rover 2 (MER-2).
+KENNEDY SPACE CENTER, FLA. - The Mars Exploration Rover 2 (MER-2) is ready for a second spin test in the Payload Hazardous Servicing Facility.
+After mating to the third stage of the Delta II rocket, MER-2 will be transported to the launch pad.
 NASA’s twin Mars Exploration Rovers are designed to study the history of water on Mars.
 These robotic geologists are equipped with a robotic arm, a drilling tool, three spectrometers, and four pairs of cameras that allow them to have a human-like, 3D view of the terrain.
 Each rover could travel as far as 100 meters in one day to act as Mars scientists' eyes and hands, exploring an environment where humans can’t yet go.
-MER-2 is scheduled to launch June 5 as MER-A. MER-1 (MER-B) will launch June 25.
+The MER-2 is scheduled to launch June 5 from Launch Pad 17-A, Cape Canaveral Air Force Station.

 Open